kvz/ochtra/README.md

 and is an attempt at a definitive Git commit hook that:

  - Has a focus on keeping syntax errors out of your codebase, not being too opinionated about coding style
- - Works with many languages (for now Ruby, JavaScript, Python, Bash, Dash, Go, PHP, XML, JSON)
+ - Works with many languages (for now Ruby, JavaScript, Python, Bash, Dash, Go, PHP, XML, JSON, YML)
  - Is globally installable for all repositories you work with

 And deals with some common pitfalls you'll find in other hooks: